Master in Energy, Environment and Society - learning outcomes

 - Critically apply and evaluate relevant literature, theories, policy proposals, and recommendations.

-- Apply their knowledge and skills in various energy related fields.
+- Apply knowledge and research skills in various energy and sustainability related fields.

 - Communicate research, analysis and conclusions, making effective oral and written presentations.